Insurance branding to create preference

 Why do so few take action?

-But few financial institutions, such as those in position to do so like credit unions, aligned themselves with that anger to steal market share.
+But few financial institutions, such as those in position to do so like credit unions, aligned themselves with that anger.
 Our studies demonstrate that about 15% of customers seriously consider switching banks at any given time.
 But few actually do it because switching seems complicated and no one has a message that gets them over that hurdle.

 In the insurance industry, switching is certainly one of the end games of insurance branding.
 But another is adding to the policies you already have with that customer.
 In that situation, customers are usually reluctant to add policies because of the negative feelings they have about insurance companies.